-You’ll also notice the dry periods in Puebla from January to April and again during the peak season; November and December.
+You’ll also notice the dry periods in Puebla from November to April.
 In January you’d have to layer up pretty well as it’s the coldest month of the year.

 b) How to get around the city & the cost of living